firstethicalai/First_EthicalAI/AboutFeAI.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repo contains the foundational aspects of FeAI which will govern how future frameworks, policies and tools are developed
+This repo contains the policies, guidelines and tools for various sectors

 ## Vision and Mission